 Photobiomodulation is a promising treatment for several neuro-degenerative diseases.
 However, few studies have been done regarding Multiple Sclerosis.
 In this blog I describe my experiments with reducing MS related fatigue.

-Multiple sclerosis (MS) is a chronic neurodegenerative auto-immune disease, that damages the insulating myelin sheath of nerve cells in the brain and spinal cord.
+Multiple sclerosis (MS) is a chronic neurodegenerative auto-immune disease that damages the insulating myelin sheath of nerve cells in the brain and spinal cord.
 It affects approximately 2.5 million people worldwide.
 Patients experience a wide spectrum of (neurological) symptoms.
 Often reported are fatigue and cognitive impairment, that interfere with normal daily functioning and quality of life.

 Photobiomodulation (PBM) is a treatment that uses red and near infrared light to increase healing and decrease inflammation and pain.
 PBM – formerly known as Low-Level Laser Therapy (LLLT) – is well researched with many reviews and clinical trials, but still a non-conventional therapy.
 One of the main biological effects of PBM is on mitochondria, where it increases ATP production.
 The fundamental difference with a pharmaceutical approach is that photons instead of chemicals are used to induce changes in biochemistry.
-Promising results with shining near infrared light on the brain – also known as transcranial photobiomodulation (tPBM) – have been achieved for various neurodegenerative diseases like Alzheimers and Parkinson’s.
+Promising results with shining near infrared light on the brain – also known as transcranial photobiomodulation (tPBM) – have been achieved for various neurodegenerative diseases like Alzheimer’s and Parkinson’s.
 For MS however, not a lot of research has been done yet.
-In the next paragraph I’ll give a short overview of few the studies I found.
+In the next paragraph I’ll give a short overview of the few studies I found.

 Research history of photobiomodulation & MS